• Erica De Bruin

 Welcome

-I am currently working on projects on support for democratic backsliding in the United States; the causes and consequences of global police militarization; and how civilians respond to competitive armed group governance.
+I am currently working on projects on public support for democratic backsliding in the United States; the causes and consequences of global police militarization; and competitive armed group governance in Colombia.

 In case you are interested, here is a recent podcast discussion of How to Prevent Coups.